Rishab-Vanigotha/Spark-NLP/README.md

 # Spark-NLP
-- This is an Cyber Bullying detection using SparkNLP
+- This is an Cyber Bullying detection project using SparkNLP
 - We have used Universal Sentence Encoder that converts raw text into sentence embeddings without any prior text preprocessing.
 - built a deep neural network and fine tuned with various parameters
 - then we scrape latest tweets using snscrape which has no limitations to ingest tweets unlike other libraries